ARTICLE I. NAME

 1. Any Voting Member is eligible to become a candidate for an elective office.

-3. The Nominating Committee shall certify as to the eligibility and consent to serve if elected, of each candidate, prior to the placement of that person’s name on the ballot.
+3. The Vice President for Planning shall certify as to the eligibility and consent to serve if elected, of each candidate, prior to the placement of that person’s name on the ballot.

-(1) The final slate of nominations shall be presented by mail ballot to the Voting Members eight (8) weeks prior to the date of the annual meeting.
-Ballots must be returned to the Recording Secretary of the Association in the official envelope provided, six (6) weeks prior to the date of the annual meeting.
+(1) The final slate of nominations shall be presented by E-mail ballot to the Voting Members six (6) weeks prior to the date of the Spring meeting.
+Ballots must be returned to the Recording Secretary of the Association by return E-mail, three (3) weeks prior to the date of the Spring meeting.

-(2) A majority vote is necessary for election to each office.
-Lacking a majority, a second ballot will be mailed to the membership, at least one month before the regular spring meeting, listing the names, in alphabetical order, of the two (2) candidates having the highest number of votes for the office, or offices, for which an officer-elect was not established.
-This ballot must be returned to the recording Secretary in the official envelope provided, two (2) weeks prior to the date of the annual spring meeting.
-If a tie for any office is the result of this balloting, notice shall be mailed to the Voting Membership at least eight (8) days prior to the annual meeting notifying them of the tie vote(s) and informing them that a third balloting shall be held on the day of, and at the site of, the regular business meeting of the Association.
-Polls shall be open for a minimum of four (4) hours and the hours shall be stated in said notice.
-All Voting Members, except the President, shall be given a ballot to mark, following the checkoff of their name on a certified eligible Membership List.
+(2) A majority of those voting is necessary for election to each office.
+If a tie for any office is the result of this balloting, notice shall be mailed to the Voting Membership at least eight (8) days prior to the Spring meeting notifying them of the tie vote(s) and informing them that a second balloting shall be held via E-mail prior to the Spring business meeting of the Association.
+Polls shall be open until 5 pm on the day before the Spring business meeting and the hours shall be stated in said notice.
 If a tie-vote again results, the election officials shall notify the President, who shall cast the vote to break the tie.
-The election results shall be announced upon completion of all balloting.
+The election results shall be announced at the Spring meeting.

-(3) Immediately following the certification of the election results by the Recording Secretary, and at least one week prior to the annual meeting, the Recording Secretary shall notify all nominees of election results for all offices.
-In addition the Recording Secretary shall notify the current Officers-Elect of their assumption of duties.
+(3) Immediately following the certification of the election results by the Recording Secretary, the Recording Secretary shall notify all nominees of election results for all offices.
+In addition, the Recording Secretary shall notify the current Officers-Elect of their assumption of duties.

 (4) The President, Vice President for Planning, Vice President for Governmental Affairs, and Treasurer shall be elected in even-numbered years.